Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 What symptoms can dogs show during shedding?

-During shedding, dogs can experience various symptoms, which are usually normal but sometimes require special attention.
+During shedding, various symptoms can occur in dogs, which are usually normal but sometimes require special attention.
 Here are some of the most common symptoms:

-The most obvious symptom during shedding is increased hair shedding.
+The most obvious symptom during shedding is increased hair loss.
 You will likely notice more dog hair on furniture, clothing, and floors.

-For some dogs, the skin can become dry during shedding, which manifests as flaking or mild itching.
+Some dogs may experience dry skin during shedding, which manifests as flaking or mild itching.

-The shedding of old hair and the growth of new fur can cause your dog to experience increased itching, leading to frequent scratching.
-However, this should not be too intense – for severe itching, a vet visit is advisable.
+Due to the shedding of old hair and the growth of new fur, your dog may experience increased itching, leading to frequent scratching.
+However, this should not be too intense – a vet visit is advisable for severe itching.

-It can happen that the fur falls out unevenly in some places, which can lead to bald spots.
+It can happen that the fur falls out unevenly in some areas, leading to bald patches.
 As long as these are not too large or accompanied by skin problems, this is normal.
-However, if you notice prominent spots, you should consult a vet.
+However, for noticeable spots, you should consult a veterinarian.

-STEINKRAFT Zeolite for dogs helps with shedding - dog lying on sofa and many of its hairs next to it
+STEINKRAFT Zeolite for dogs helps with shedding - dog lying on sofa with a lot of its hair next to it

-During shedding, the fur may temporarily appear dull and less shiny as new fur grows and old fur is shed.
+During shedding, the coat may temporarily appear dull and less shiny, as new fur is still growing and old fur is being shed.

-When dogs experience itching, they may also start to lick or bite certain body parts more frequently.
-Make sure this does not happen excessively to avoid skin injuries.
+If dogs experience itching, they may also start to lick or bite certain areas of their body more frequently.
+Make sure this does not become excessive to avoid skin injuries.

 In rare cases, dogs may develop skin irritation or redness during shedding, especially if they have sensitive skin or allergic reactions.

-Some dogs may feel a little tired or uncomfortable during shedding, as the body needs energy for new fur growth.
-However, if lethargy or loss of appetite occurs, you should consult a vet.
+Some dogs may feel a bit tired or uncomfortable during shedding, as the body needs energy for the growth of new fur.
+However, if lethargy or loss of appetite occurs, you should consult a veterinarian.

 STEINKRAFT Zeolite for dogs - support during shedding - a whole handful

-Are there home remedies that support our dog during shedding?
+Are there home remedies that can support our dogs during shedding?

-Shedding is a great metabolic achievement of our treasures' bodies.
-Supporting them here is a matter of course.
+Shedding is a significant metabolic process for our beloved pets.
+Supporting them during this time is a given.

-Yes, there are various home remedies that can naturally support your dog's shedding.
-These home remedies not only promote coat health but also general skin health.
+Yes, there are various home remedies that can naturally support your dog's shedding process.
+These remedies not only promote coat health but also overall skin health.

 Here are some proven tips: